 As part of the design works a new formalised kit-of-parts was incorporated into the existing courthouse envelope.
 This included common public seating/waiting areas, registry office, judge’s chambers, office breakout areas, district and local court, NCAT rooms, conciliation rooms and jury assembly and mediation spaces.

 DEM was appointed by the Department of Justice to provide design services for relocation of the New South Wales Civil and Administrative Tribunal (NCAT) from

 33 Moore Street to 35 Scott Street, Liverpool.
 The relocation provided an opportunity for spatial optimisation and improved security and AV infrastructure vital to the ongoing cohesive upgrade of NCAT sites within NSW.
-The new facility includes five conciliation rooms, three hearing rooms, registers office space, highly secure office areas and sheriff, reception and secure amenities.
+The new facility includes five conciliation rooms, three hearing rooms, registrars office space, highly secure office areas and sheriff, reception and secure amenities.
 The new NCAT facility was designed to accommodate a fluctuation of occupants from 15 staff to 200 staff + public combined.

 Juvenile Justice, Surry Hills

 DEM collaborated with the Department of Justice and Juvenile Justice on relocation of their offices from Kippax Street to Cooper Street.
 The initial schematic design layouts were developed through a series of stakeholder meetings and aimed to provide a space for youth which was relatable and broke away from traditional standards.

 Light, ceiling and wall treatments were selected to provide a unified, robust design with a focus on scale of space to reinforce varying functions.
 The standard branding and finishes palettes were challenged by incorporating innovative colour and lighting to signify utilisation of space.
 In the initial stages, complex security requirements were integrated into the space planning to ensure that clear security was provided between the public reception/lounge/meeting areas and secure office and meeting spaces at back of house.